morse-simulator/morse/doc/morse/user/multinode/hla.rst

 external robots' states as it receives them.
 The nodes are not really synchronized: nothing guarantees that the node worlds are the same at any moment.
-Moreover, the Blender engines are not constrained: each Blender node runs as fast as it can, then leading to different simulation rates on each node.
+Moreover, the Blender engines are not constrained: each Blender node runs as fast as it can, resulting in different simulation rates in each node.
-However, if your network is fast enough, and if you do not rely on the Blender logical time for your simulation, this multi-node simulation mode should be sufficient for most cases.
+However, if your network is fast enough, and if you do not use Blender logical time for your simulation, this multi-node simulation mode should be sufficient for most cases.